Help Feed Our Families

 My volunteer group has more than the maximum number of participants in the guidelines.
 Can we volunteer together?

-The Holcombe House location currently allows a maximum size of up to (6) volunteers if only providing a meal and up to (10) if an activity is included.
+The Holcombe House location currently allows a minimum size of 5 volunteers if only providing a meal and up to 12 if an activity is included.
 We are accepting catered meals at our hospital locations; however, group volunteers are not allowed per hospital policies at this time.
 If your group includes more than the maximum number of volunteers, we ask that you divide your group and provide meals on different dates if possible.

 I have extra volunteers or children who want to attend, can they come and watch without volunteering?